v8/v8.dev/src/blog/hash-flooding.md

 date: 2017-08-11 13:33:37
 tags:
   - security
+description: 'Node.js suffered from a hash flooding vulnerability.
+This post provides some background, and explains the solution in V8.'
 ---
 Early July this year, Node.js released a [security update](https://nodejs.org/en/blog/vulnerability/july-2017-security-releases/) for all currently maintained branches to address a hash flooding vulnerability.
 This intermediate fix comes at the cost of a significant startup performance regression.
 In the meantime, V8 has implemented a solution which avoids the performance penalty.